Choristers

 Reading aloud is also part of the test as a Chorister has to be able to read old and contemporary English with reasonable confidence.

-If you would like more information on how to apply please complete the enquiry form HERE and we will contact you promptly.
+If you would like more information on how to apply please complete the Enquiry Form and we will contact you promptly.
+This is our standard King's School enquiry form, which asks for the key information used to process your application.

 The Chorister Experience